Constitutional reform in the Philippines: Arroyo administration

 During the term of President Gloria Macapagal Arroyo, multiple attempts were made to change the 1987 Constitution.
 Arroyo issued Executive Order No. 453 in August 2005 to create the Consultative Commission, headed by Dr. José Abueva.
 After holding consultations with different sectors of society, the commission proposed revisions to the 1987 constitution relating to a shift to a unicameral parliamentary form of government; economic liberalization; further decentralization of national government, and more empowerment of local governments through a transition to a parliamentary-federal government system.
 While constitutional reform and "opening up" of the Philippine economy were supported by the Philippine Chamber of Commerce and Industry and the Employers Confederation of the Philippines, these were opposed by the Makati Business Club.

 Sigaw ng Bayan initiative

 Sigaw ng Bayan (Cry of the People), led by former Consultative Commission member Atty.
 Raul Lambino, and Union of Local Authorities of the Philippines campaigned in 2005–2006 for the amendments proposed by the Consultative Commission.
 Sigaw ng Bayan aimed to gather enough signatures to call for a plebiscite on the proposed constitutional changes by a People's Initiative.

-Religious, business, and political groups, and coalitions such as One Voice, opposed the proposed amendments, citing untimeliness and contending that the incumbent President and her allies would directly benefit from the proposed changes by extending the President's term of office.
+Religious, business, and political groups opposed the proposed amendments, citing untimeliness and contending that the incumbent President and her allies would directly benefit from the proposed changes by extending the President's term of office.
 The Communist Party of the Philippines (CPP) called the cha-cha process "anti-masses".

 On October 25, 2006, the Supreme Court, under Chief Justice Artemio Panganiban, by a vote of 8–7, rejected Sigaw ng Bayan's initiative on two grounds: